BranislavLazic/ecommerce/actors-futures-cats.md

 #### Other things Cats can do

 The Monad is a powerful functional proramming construct.
 Monadic flows allow us to string a series of `flatMap`s together, while accessing the context of the Monads involved to "decide" what should happen in the next `flatMap`.
 In the above example, the second `flatMap` gets a Product based on the productId from the Shipment aquired by the first `flatMap`.
-The Product returned by the second `flatMap` is a decided by the context of the first `flatMap`.
+The Product returned by the second `flatMap` is decided by the context of the first `flatMap`.

 This power isn't always necessary.
-For example, what if we don't need to decide flow control.
+For instance, what if we don't need to decide flow control.
 In the Accept Shipment use case, three microservice responses are simply combined independent of any knowledge of their contents.
 Following the principle of least power, the Cats library provides a type class called `Applicative`.
 Applicative is less powerful than Monad, and doesn't have `flatMap`.
 It does, however, have a series of `map` methods, with arity of `map` through `map22`.
-Since the Accept Shipment use case requires combining three responses, `Applicative.map3(fa, fb, fc)(f: (a, b, c) => d)`.
-In our case, `map3` needs three `EitherT`s and function that takes three arguments - the `mapToReceivingSummaryView` that we've been using all along:
+Since the Accept Shipment use case requires combining three responses, `Applicative.map3(fa, fb, fc)(f: (a, b, c) => d)` should work just fine.
+In our case, `map3` takes three `EitherT`s and a function that takes three arguments - the `mapToReceivingSummaryView` that we've been using all along:

-Using this approach yields:

 ```scala
 class ReceivingOrchestrator(implicit timeout: Timeout) extends Actor {